 - Speed limit on the University of Missouri-Kansas City campus is 10 MPH unless otherwise posted.

-- The Manager and/or the Director of UMKC Police is authorized to impound or have removed, any motor vehicle illegally or improperly parked on the grounds of the University of Missouri-Kansas City (See Section XII), and the owner thereof shall pay all towing and storage charges as a result of the impoundment of the motor vehicle.
-The University Police, Parking Operations and the University assume no liability when vehicles are towed.
+- The Director and/or the Director of UMKC Police is authorized to impound or have removed, any motor vehicle illegally or improperly parked on the grounds of the University of Missouri-Kansas City (See Section XII), and the owner thereof shall pay all towing and storage charges as a result of the impoundment of the motor vehicle.
+The University Police, Parking and Transportation and the University assume no liability when vehicles are towed.

 - No motorized vehicle may be parked in any bicycle rack, building or entranceway to any building, and when so parked shall be issued a University violation notification and may be removed from the area.
 At no time shall a motorcycle, motor scooter or moped be operated on the sidewalks or lawns of the University of Missouri-Kansas City.
 All such vehicles are subject to all traffic regulations applying to motor vehicles.
 (See Section X, A-8)

-- The Manager, upon direction of the Chancellor of the University of Missouri-Kansas City, or designee, may temporarily change the qualifications for parking on any parking lot and prescribe the temporary qualifications.
+- The Director, upon direction of the Chancellor of the University of Missouri-Kansas City, or designee, may temporarily change the qualifications for parking on any parking lot and prescribe the temporary qualifications.

-- The Parking Operations office shall be kept open and the Manager shall be in charge weekdays 8 a.m. to 1 p.m. and 2 p.m. to 5 p.m., excluding University-sanctioned holidays.
+- The Parking and Transportation office shall be kept open and the Director shall be in charge weekdays 8 a.m. to 1 p.m. and 2 p.m. to 5 p.m., excluding University-sanctioned holidays.

 - There shall, at all times, be kept in said office a supply of all application forms to be completed by applicants for the purchase of parking permits, and forms for application for hearing before the Committee.